vaultah/L/README.md

 This project is distributed with some other open-source components, see [credits](CREDITS.md).

-***tl;dr*** This is a project I was using to improve my programming skills and learn new software.
-Please don't use this project to assess my web development skills.
+***tl;dr*** This was a project I used to improve my programming skills and learn new software.
+Please don't use it to assess my web development skills.

 ------------------